ArnabM10/TS-COURSE/README.md

 ### TypeScript Notes
-- It is a notes of TypeScript which was taken from online
+- It is a notes of TypeScript
+- All topics is covered